Phil Greiss: Career

-Greiss crafted chart toping albums and songs in France in the 2000s and 2010s such as Corneille's “Parce qu'on vient de loin" and DIMA by Zaho.
+Greiss crafted chart topping albums and songs in France in the 2000s and 2010s such as Corneille's “Parce qu'on vient de loin" and DIMA by Zaho.
 In 2017, Greiss co-produced & mixed Willy William's “Voodoo Song” which subsequently became the international hit “Mi Gente” with J Balvin.
 This success led to Greiss producing David Guetta & Jason Derulo's 2018 single "Goodbye"(feat Nicky Minaj).
 In 2019, he produced "Perras Como Tú (Ft.
 Tokischa)" for Latin rising star Farina, which was featured in Paramount Picture's "Miss Bala".
 The last few years brought more opportunities for Greiss, who co-wrote and co-produced Jason Derulo's “Savage Love”.
 He recently produced Alok's “TU” and collaborated on "Metele Al Perreo" by Daddy Yankee.